VishalVasoya1/Cycle-GAN-Recreate-Masterpiece/README.md

 ## Step 4: Deployment

-**Folder named : Deployment-FastAPI**

-This folder contains an API endpoint for the model that I used to deploy my model to Docker and GCP.
+This folder `Deployment-FastAPI` contains an API endpoint for the model that I used to deploy my model to Docker and GCP.
 It also contains a template inside it that contains a webpage for the model.

-**Folder named : utils**

-This folder contains API endpoints using Flask.
+This folder `utils` contains API endpoints using Flask.
 Both FastAPI and Flask are available.

 **Step 4.1: Deploy to Docker container**